 Most of the horses had a few days of copious amounts of snot, but they would have a thin dribble for the most part.
 It would often look like they didn’t have any or minimal snot or symptoms until after they ate.
 Then they usually had much more significant amounts start flowing.
 The buckskin is what we generally saw during the day or before eating with the occasional flow.

 Cleaning and Sanitization

-I did not get any pictures of this access at its fullest.
+I did not get any pictures of this access to its fullest.
 This was after it drained on its own.
 The dates go Nov 13, Nov 15, Nov 20, Nov 27.
 It burst on the 13th, scab began falling off on the 15, and after cleaning, looked like ground beef.
 We did end up cutting the rest of the scab off to encourage drainage and prevent him from ripping it off.
 Nov 20, cleaning every day is the second to last photo.
-Nov 27 is the last photo I have of this particular access.
+Nov 27 is the last photo I have of this special access.

 How did we get it?

 While I was at the vet with that horse, a second one came in acting lethargic.
-She was kept in for observation, and she started bubbling and foaming at the mouth.
+She was kept in for observation and started bubbling and foaming at the mouth.
 Hauled her to the vet as well.
 By the time she got there, she had some snot beginning to come from her nose.
 The first horse did develop a small abscess; the second did not.

 Of the three new horses we brought in, only one contracted strangles, and that was about two weeks after the first horse showed symptoms.